robhowley/betterby-bike/_posts/safety/2014-06-01-pdx-lessons-from-green-lanes.md

 ---
-title: Lessons from the Green Lanes: Evaluating Protected Bike Lanes in the US
+title: "Lessons from the Green Lanes: Evaluating Protected Bike Lanes in the US"
 categories:
   - Safety
   - Environment